 So when I suggested that dopamine is the elixir of life, I wasn’t exaggerating.
 It affects my physical, emotional and mental wellbeing.

-My brain and body are still playing the game of Chinese Whispers, which the medical professionals say would have probably started 10 years being diagnosis.
+My brain and body are still playing the same game show, which the medical professionals say would have probably started 10 years being diagnosis.
 More symptoms will continue to appear at varying rates, at the moment the motor symptoms are mainly in my left side, but they will spread.

 I did say 10 years before diagnosis.
 I will have only noticed the symptoms when the nudges got harder and ‘annoyingly UNignorable’, and probably by then I will have lost 80%of my dopamine.
 This is one of the reasons why a cure is difficult to find because they don’t know when or why it starts.

 Just to reiterate, I am not writing a text book.
 This is my understanding of what PD is through the way it affects me.
 Others living with PD may read some of this and think, ‘she’s got that wrong’, that’s because everyone’s experience of PD is different.